torvalds/linux/Documentation/driver-api/driver-model/driver.rst

 Device drivers are statically allocated structures.
-Though there may be multiple devices in a system that a driver supports, struct device_driver represents the driver as a whole (not a particular device instance).
+Though there may be multiple devices in a system that a driver supports, struct device_driver represents the driver as a whole (yest a particular device instance).

 Initialization